Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Gecko2K: More details

 \subsection{Breakdown by skill/sub-skill in Gecko(S)}

-An overview of Gecko(S) is given in \Figure{fig:dataset_overview}.
+An overview of Gecko(S) is given in \Figure{fig:dataset_overview} and comparisons to other datasets for skills and a given subskill in \Figure{fig:dsg1k-resampled},\ref{fig:text-rendering-visualisation}.
 In this section we give more information on the skills and sub-skills within Gecko(S).
 We provide a detailed breakdown of each prompt sub-skill, including examples and justifications.
 Skills and sub-skills are listed in Table~\ref{tab:breakdown_prompts}.
 We aim to cover semantic skills, some of which have already been covered in previous work (\eg \emph{shapes, colors} or \emph{counts}), while further subdividing each skill to capture its different aspects and difficulty levels.
 By varying the difficulty of the prompts within a challenge we ensure we are testing the models and metrics at different difficulty levels and can find where models and metrics begin to break.

 Each skill (such as \textsc{shape}, \textsc{color}, or \textsc{numerical}) is divided into sub-skills, so that prompts within that sub-skill can be distinguished based on difficulty or, if applicable, some other criteria that is unique to that sub-skill (\ie prompts inspired by literature in psychology).
 We create a larger number of examples and subsample to create our final 1K set of prompts to be labelled.